 Biology: contact us at email@example.com

 Physics: Fill out this form, which will require you to upload your class syllabus.

 2. Wait for each office to evaluate your coursework and respond.
 Be patient, as they receive many requests.

 3. If your coursework is approved by each office, forward their written approval to us at firstname.lastname@example.org.
 If your coursework is not approved, notify the staff advisors at email@example.com to discuss next steps.

 Please note that this process is not required for coursework that has been approved on assist.org.

 An MCB faculty advisor will review the syllabi for any upper-division classes once the fall semester starts.
 Upper-division course reviews will not be made before then.
 If you are debating whether or not to take a course in the fall because you might get transfer credit for it, you will not have a definite answer until classes start.
 To start the evaluation process please see a staff advisor in 3060 VLSB.

-Three quarters of coursework are equivalent to two semesters of coursework at Berkeley.
+Typically three-quarters of coursework are equivalent to two semesters of coursework at Berkeley.
 Therefore, if you took the first 2 quarters of, for example, organic chemistry at your transfer institution, you will have to take the second semester of organic chemistry at Berkeley.
 We do not offer abbreviated versions of courses for students who are transferring from quarter-system schools.

 We recommend transfer students wait to do research until they are more familiar with classes and the amount of work they have to do to be successful.
 Many transfer students start looking for research in the fall semester, but don't actually start in the lab until the spring.
 At a minimum, we suggest waiting until you get the grades back for your first midterms before committing to a lab position.
-For more information on how to find a research position, please look under the Research & Honors tab.
+See the Finding Research page for more information.